Table of Contents

 The Volta Dam

 An entire documentary was produced that shed light on how the Volta Dam became Nkrumah’s undoing.
-You can watch the full video below.

 If Ghana was to become a modern industrial nation, it needed both industry and the power to fuel that industry and provide the continent with its first industrial revolution.
 The Volta dam was originally the brain child of Britain, but the colonial power was shrinking from the world stage and in doing so, began to withdraw its financial and project support from its former colonies.